 Capacity and Feasibility

-Information on disposal and recovery facilities authorized, permitted or registered to operate in the territories of the Parties to the Basel Convention, is provided in the Online Reporting Database of the Basel Convention, which contains data and information on hazardous wastes and other wastes, as transmitted by Parties, annually, pursuant to Article 13 (3) of the Convention.
-The database is accessible through the Basel Convention website on: http://www.basel.int/Countries/NationalReporting/ReportingDatabase/tabid/1494/Default.aspx.
+Information on waste management facilities that have been authorized to operate in specific territories may be obtained from trade associations, such as the European Tyre & Rubber Manufacturers’ Association (ETRMA) or the Rubber Manufactures Association (RMA) in the United States.

+In developing countries that may have little or no waste management infrastructure, properly controlled co-processing of waste tyres in cement kilns can provide a practical, cost-effective and environmentally sound recovery option.

 Permitting

 Waste facilities should be licensed/authorised/permitted.
 Waste exporters should be licensed and should present a detailed set of operating procedures describing its activities and those of its partners in other countries in order to facilitate governmental actions in the regional scenario.